bevyengine/bevy/docs/cargo_features.md

 ### Collections

 "Collections" are mid-level groups of cargo features.
 These are used to compose the high-level "profiles".
-If the default profiles don't suit your use case (ex: you want to use a custom renderer, you want to build a "headless" app, you want to target no_std, etc), then you can use these collections to build your own "profile" equivalent, without needing to manually manage _every single_ feature.
+If the default profiles don't suit your use case (ex: you want to use a custom renderer, you want to build a "headless" app, you want to target `no_std`, etc), then you can use these collections to build your own "profile" equivalent, without needing to manually manage _every single_ feature.

 |Collection|Description|